LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 This step reads the DG files and translates them into the format needed by Carre.

-Click on widget :guilabel:`Prepare`.
+Click on button :guilabel:`Prepare`.
 If there is no error the output should be as in the following figure

 .. image:: carre_ITER_1.png